MADDER LAKE ED. #20 : TOWARDS ISABELLE GRAW'S LOVE OF PAINTING VIA JERRY SALTZ (PART 1)

 Like the Twitter tantrum over Jerry winning the Pulitzer, this was playground stuff in dirty nappies.
 Not being a reader, Jerry probably formed an opinion of Graw via Artforum's book reviews, and perhaps via Roberta, who partook in a combative but bizarrely complementary and entertaining discussion with Graw ‘Criticism in the Expanded Field’ at the American Academy in Berlin in 2014.
 But between you and me, Roberta is closer to Graw in critical temperature and temperament than both would ever like to admit.
 They might even be frememies (Graw doesn't do friends) if it wasn't for Jerry.

 As someone who has enjoyed reading Graw on painting, I have never visualised a hammer-headed Graw looming over a coffin with nails in one hand and paintings in the other.
 On the contrary she has nurtured my personal love of painting.
 Graw has undoubtedly questioned painting's position amidst the logic of the art market, critical agency and against Krauss' 1970's pronouncement of the “post-medium condition”, but as a reader I have always come away with a feeling that painting will adapt and absorb time and progress because of its historical and what Graw terms “vitalistic” attachment to being human.
 If Jerry had taken time just to open the book, not read, just scan and flick through two pages, he would have found Graw's very human and telling dedication in light of her book's complicated title The Love of Painting...
-Love aways is.
+Love always is.

 For my mother,